johanf85/home-assistant-heating-configuration/index.md

 ###  Presence detection

-Presence detection is done with both the mobile phone location and a PIR movement sensor.
+Presence detection is done with both the mobile phone location and a PIR movement sensor in the living room.
 The generic thermostat integration has an away set temperature based on the away/home status of the users in home assistant.
-If the mobile phone was the only source for presence detection this would have been used, but since there is a PIR as well, it is bypassed in this configuration by using a helper switch.
+If the mobile phone was the only source for presence detection this would have been used, but since there is a PIR as well, it is bypassed in this configuration by using a helper switch input.

-I used a PIR sensor as well next to the smartphone, because there are some disadvantages in using smartphones only like what happens when the battery is off or the phone is on flight mode.
-There might not be an accurate detection of presence.
-Also it doesn't account for having guests if the smartphone is used as only presence detection source.
+I used a PIR sensor next to the smartphone, because there are some disadvantages in using smartphones only for presence detection.
+There are scenarios like when the battery is down or the phone is on flight mode, in which the system will think someones is home.
+Also it is less suitable when having guests if the smartphone is used as only presence detection source.

+It's possible to make smart automations for the PIR movement sensor, like only execute an action on two movements within halve an hour.

-The configuration is set so, that when the phone changes location from away to home or home to away the helper switch is toggled.
-So only on state change, not on current state.
-Next to that, the rule is followed that if two movements aren't being detected within the last half hour, the 'someone home status' is set to off.
+The configuration is set so, that when the phone `device_tracker.pra_lx1` changes location from away to home or home to away the helper switch `input_boolean.iemandthuis`  is toggled.
+So only on **state change**, not on current state.
+Next to that, the rule is followed that if two movements aren't being detected within the last half hour, the 'someone home status' `input_boolean.iemandthuis` is set to off.

 In the evening the presence detection by the PIR motion detector should be different.
 It is assumed that if two times a motion is detected within half an hour during `evening time` and `bedtime`, that someone will be home during the entire night.